jeffblackadar/mre/docs/en/lessons/transcribe_handrwriting.md

 7. Regenerating your keys using the button on the Keys and Endpoint page is a good way to keep keys secure.
 When your key changes, just edit cv.json or re-run the program above.

 #### 3.B.
 Read Key and Endpoint from a JSON file
 1. This code below will read the file you created above to store your Key and Endpoint in an environment variable so that it can be accessed by the program.
-Copy this into your notebook.
+Create a new cell and copy the code below into your notebook.

 ```
 import os